CDE-UNIBE/lokp/docs/translation.rst

     (env) $ python setup.py extract_messages

-This will create or update the ``lmkp/locale/lmkp.pot`` file which serves as a template for all the ``.po`` files in the various languages.
+This will create or update the ``lokp/locale/lokp.pot`` file which serves as a template for all the ``.po`` files in the various languages.

 To update all language files (the ``.po`` files), run::

     (env) $ python setup.py update_catalog

-After that, the ``lmkp.po`` files for all languages are updated.
+After that, the ``lokp.po`` files for all languages are updated.
 You can now send these files to the respective translators for translation.

 .. rubric:: After translation

-Once the ``lmkp.po`` files are translated, you need to compile them for the translation to become active.
+Once the ``lokp.po`` files are translated, you need to compile them for the translation to become active.
 You achieve this by running::

     (env) $ python setup.py compile_catalog